-The Square 9 system is a database designed by a third party vendor to electronically store paper and electronic documents.
-Documents are now easily searchable and are obtained faster than before.
-Reports are also made from documents stored in the Square 9 database.
-Currently, only the TAHC permits staff, ADT staff, authorized personnel, and epidemiology staff are using this database to store their documents, but the TAHC inspectors and region offices have access to view documents stored in the system.
+The Square 9 system a database designed by a third party vendor to electronically store documents.
+Documents are searchable and obtained faster than before.
+Reports are generated from documents stored in the Square 9 database.
+Currently, Agency permit, ADT, authorized personnel, compliance and epidemiology staff use this database to store their documents, but the Agency inspectors and region offices have access to view documents stored in the system.